Becoming a radio amateur

 The Foundation Radio Amateur Examination is part of a structured suite of three examinations recognised by Ofcom to give access to the amateur radio bands.
 All prospective radio amateurs must demonstrate a suitable level of competence and proficiency as a pre-requisite to holding a licence.

 The Foundation Licence is the entry level to amateur radio.
 It is intended to provide an exciting introduction to the hobby whilst requiring an acceptable minimum level of skill and experience.

 The RSGB produces a very good booklet detailing all the information needed to take the Foundation Licence practical assessment and examination.
 (Foundation Licence Now!)

-Note that, wherever you take the RCF examination, a fee of £27.50 will be incurred, and some venues may charge a small fee to cover room hire, etc.
+Note that, wherever you take the examination, a fee of £27.50 will be incurred, and some venues may charge a small fee to cover room hire, etc.

-If you’re a member of the Air Cadets, preparing for your Communicator’s badge, and have passed the ACO Equivalent examination, this is accepted by Ofcom (the amateur radio license issuing authority) as the exact equivalent of the RCF Foundation examination, and no fee is incurred.
+If you’re a member of the Air Cadets, preparing for your Communicator’s badge, and have passed the ACO Equivalent examination, this is accepted by Ofcom (the amateur radio license issuing authority) as the exact equivalent of the RSGB Foundation examination, and no fee is incurred.

 There is no age limit for taking the examination (although candidates must be of an age where they are able to read and understand the training book, be able to recognise and use fractions and decimals, and be able to sit a formal examination).

 The practical assessment is an integral part in the process and all exam candidates are required to pass the assessment before they are allowed to sit the written examination.
 The assessment is also excellent preparation for your life on the air.

 You will be expected to demonstrate the following skills: